Kerki

 Kerki is a city in and capital of Kerki District, Lebap Province, Turkmenistan.
 It was formerly known as Zamm and, between 1999 and 2017, as Atamyrat.

 Geography

 It is situated on a plain on the left bank of the Amu Darya river.
 Nearby towns and villages include Mukry (3.3 nm), Amydarýa (2.1 nm), Surhy (3.1 nm) and Kerkichi (2.2 nm).

+Climate

+Kerki has a cold semi-arid climate (BSk) according to the Köppen climate classification.